 A collection of python scripts typically used to create the surfaces used in the CAD model is available here.
 They are documented (try -h option).
 The most important scripts are:

-createFaultFromCurve.pyallows creating a ts surface from a fault trace.
-The fault trace is resampled, smoothed, and extended using either a constant dip, a depth varying dip, or an along-strike varying dip.
-This script has been used to generate all the faults of the Kaikoura model (Ulrich et al., 2019).
+create_fault_from_trace.pyallows creating a meshed surface from a fault trace.
+The fault trace is resampled, smoothed, and extended using either a constant, a depth-varying, or an along-strike varying dip.

-createGOCADTSurf_NXNY.py, the number of nodes on a line (resp. on a column) should not constant.
+create_surface_from_structured_grid.py, the number of nodes on a line (resp. on a column) is not necessarily constant.
 On the other hand, the lines (resp. the columns) of the point cloud should share constant ordinates (resp. abscissa).
-This script is used for creating the Sumatra fault of our Sumatra models (see Uphoff et al., 2017).

 Processing high-resolution topographic data